microsoft/dotnet/releases/net471/KnownIssues/623552-BCL Higher assembly versions that 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect.md

 ## Cause

-The issues is caused by a bug in the runtime unification table for .NET Framework 4.7.1 for this assembly.
-The bug is preventing the unification of the 4.0.3.0 version of the assembly to the 4.0.0.0 version that is present in the machine.
+The issue is caused by a bug in the runtime unification table for .NET Framework 4.7.1 for this assembly.
+The bug prevents the unification of the 4.0.3.0 version of the assembly to the 4.0.0.0 version that is present on the machine.

 ## Impact